 Cook at Home When Possible

 Cooking at home doesn’t have to be expensive or time consuming.
 You can find some awesome recipes that require very few ingredients and very little time but result in delicious and healthful meals for the whole family.
-Consider purchasing a healthy cookbook like this one: (http://amzn.to/2EMzq66) to avoid the guess work.
+Consider purchasing a healthy cookbook, like the The Complete Mediterranean Cookbook, to avoid the guess work.
 Check out some of my favorite easy recipes here.

 - Stock up on staples.
 Some staples I always keep in my house are eggs, milk, shredded cheese, whole wheat bread, whole wheat tortillas, brown rice, whole wheat pasta, onions, chopped garlic, black beans, canned crushed tomatoes, tomato sauce, tomato paste, ground turkey, frozen chicken, frozen corn, and frozen broccoli.
 You can make a million things with just those ingredients and a pantry of seasonings that you love.

 - Invest in Seasonings.
 You can make just about anything taste amazing with the right seasonings.
 You’ll be more successful with cooking at home if you season everything well.
 Some of my favorites are salt, pepper, paprika, chili powder, garlic powder, onion powder, cayenne pepper, red pepper flakes, cumin, marjoram, and Italian seasoning.
-Try this Spice Rack Starter Kit: (http://amzn.to/2DAurGt) they also give you free spice refills for 5 years.
+My favorite is the Kamenstein 20-Jar Revolving Spice Tower with Free Spice Refills for 5 Years – they give you FREE refills for 5 years!

 - Get yourself a slow cooker or Instant Pot.
 Cooking with a slow cooker or Instant Pot is the biggest time saver and can actually make cooking very enjoyable!
 It makes cooking healthy meals a snap and will let you try things you wouldn’t normally cook.